+44 (0)1872 487 500 Open an Account

 Is it a good time to buy Dollars with Euros?

-To understand whether the current Dollar to Euro exchange rate is good or bad, it’s best to compare it to recent historical data.
+To understand whether the current EUR/USD exchange rate is good or bad, it’s best to compare it to recent historical data.

-At the moment, the Euro to Dollar rate is trending near the lower end of its 5-year trading range.
+At the moment, the Euro to Dollar rate is trending around the mid-to-high end of its 5-year trading range.

 Compare Our Rates